arangodb/docs/3.10/aql/operations-sort.md

 ---
 layout: default
-description: The SORT statement will force a sort of the array of already produced intermediate results in the current block
 ---

 SORT
 ====

-The `SORT` statement forces a sort of the array of already produced intermediate results in the current block. `SORT` allows specifying one or multiple sort criteria and directions.
+The `SORT` operation forces a sort of the array of already produced intermediate results in the current block. `SORT` allows specifying one or multiple sort criteria and directions.